kekehia123/cl_sster/readme.md

 # Contrastive Learning for Shared Spatiotemporal EEG Representations (CL-SSTER)

+## Introduction

 CL-SSTER aligns the neural representations from different subjects by minimizing the discrepancy of neural representations when the subjects receive the same stimuli.
 It regards a pair of samples from two different subjects when they receive the same stimuli as the positive sample pair, and samples corresponding to different stimuli as negative sample pairs.

-## Introduction

-This implementation focuses on "Contrastive Learning of Shared Spatiotemporal EEG Representations Across Individuals for Naturalistic Neuroscience."
+This implementation focuses on reproduction of the paper "Contrastive Learning of Shared Spatiotemporal EEG Representations Across Individuals for Naturalistic Neuroscience."
 It demonstrates how contrastive learning can be leveraged to align neural representations from different subjects, facilitating a more generalized understanding of neural responses to stimuli.

 ## Getting Started